anjo-mi/mvc-tutorial/README.md

-# My Awesome Project
+# MVC Tutorial App
-This tutorial is designed for anyone looking to deepen their knowledge of Web Architectures!
+This application is designed for anyone looking to deepen their knowledge of Web Architectures!
+An interactive tutorial with step by step instructions to keep users engaged and informed.

 **Link to project:** http://anjo-mi.github.io/mvc-tutorial